Hello everyone! This is a popular post that I have updated: Special Christmas Table Favors to make for your family and friends.

 Wooden Basket Centerpiece

-Striped Napkins Tied in a Knot
+Striped Napkins Tied in a Knot For Your Christmas Dinner

-White Porcelain plates
+White Porcelain Plates

 This square plate is similar to the china that we use every day.
 We got ours in France.
 The salad plate is from Apilco.
 White goes with everything and they are chip resistant.